DIY-Smart-Appliances/SmartFridge/README.md

 Each door closes a "cellar".

-Templates are made by starting with the upper left door, followed by the list of its cellar components enclosed in
+Templates are made by starting with the upper left door, followed by the list of its cellar components enclosed in [].

+For

 ### Doors